chrisnoonan98675/site/xl-deploy/concept/weblogic-plugin.markdown

 ### Multi-target deployment mode

-The WebLogic also supports targeting multiple managed servers in one command by setting the `Deployment mode` on the `wls.Domain` to `MULTI_TARGET`.
+The WebLogic also supports targeting multiple managed servers in one command by setting the dDeployment mode on the `wls.Domain` to `MULTI_TARGET`.
 In this case, the plugin will generate a deployment plan containing only one deployment step for all target servers in the domain.
 For example:

 1. Deploy PetClinic-1.0.ear on wldomain: wlserver-1, wlserver-2

 ## Creating resources

 XL Deploy handles the creation of resources in the same way it handles deploying an application.
-If needed, you can trigger a restart by setting the `restartTarget` parameter to true.
+If needed, you can trigger a restart by setting the `restartTarget` parameter to "true".

 ## Copying files